alextbradley/alextbradley.github.io/_pages/publications.md

 **AT Bradley**, CY Lai, NB Coffey
 *In review at Nature Climate Change*

-* Constraining Ice Thickness and Basal Conditions in Grounding Zones: Integration of Satellite Observations and Viscous Beam Modelling at Ross Ice Shelf, Antarctica
+* Grounding zone viscous bumps on Ross Ice Shelf, Antarctica
 BID Freer, OJ Marsh, **AT Bradley**, HA Fricker
 *In review at Journal of Glaciology*